Krutik30/Krutik30/README.md

-# Hi there, I'm Krutik Patel! 👋
+# Hi there, I'm Krutik Aghera! 👋

 I'm a Full-Stack Developer based in San Francisco.
 Welcome to my GitHub profile!